 There's a couple of roles to assign in Mafia to keep organizational structure, like "Doctor," "Townspeople," and "Detective."
 The best part about the game?
 It can all be played over a video call.
 Click here for a full run-down of how to play Mafia.

 At HubSpot, we re-created Mafia to fit in a Zoom call.
 We used a combination of the chat box, Slack, and turning off cameras to re-imagine the campfire classic in a virtual setting.

 4. Happy Hour

 One of the most fun remote team building events I've done with my team has been remote happy hour.
-It's a time for your colleagues to get together and bond outside of work.
+It's an opportunity for your colleagues to get together and bond outside of work, remotely.